 Diaper Bag Essentials

-If you are cruising with a child in diapers or pull-ups, you’ll need to bring all of the diaper bag essentials with you on the ship.
+If you are cruising with a child in diapers or pull-ups, you’ll need to bring all the diaper bag essentials on the ship.
 You won’t necessarily know when your regular luggage will arrive, so make sure you have a change of clothes for your child(ren), and enough baby food, bottles, diapers, and other supplies to last for the full day.
-Keep in mind that the cruise shops cannot be open while the ship is in port, so you won’t even be able to purchase those things right away.
+Remember that the cruise shops cannot be open while the ship is in port, so you won’t even be able to purchase those things right away.

 Medications

 Even if you don’t need your medication for the day, it’s still important that you pack all medication and first aid supplies in your carry-on bag.
-That way, if you do need them, you’ll have them available to you.
-If for some reason you don’t get your luggage right away, medication is something that isn’t easily replaced.
+That way, if you need them, you’ll have them available.
+If, for some reason, you don’t get your luggage right away, medication is something that isn’t easily replaced.
 It’s best to have it with you at all times.

 Valuables and Fragile Items

-Just like when I fly, I always make sure my valuables and fragile items (like iPads, jewelry, e-readers, etc), are with me when I board the ship.
+Like when I fly, I always ensure my valuables and fragile items (like iPads, jewelry, e-readers, etc) are with me when I board the ship.
 You never know if your luggage will fall or if anything will break, so it’s best to keep these things in your carry-on bag.

 Cruise Documents

-When you check in to your cruise, there are some items that you’ll need to show.
-These essential items of travel documentation may include your passport or other citizenship documentation, vaccination record (although most no longer require this), QR code for boarding, photo ID, and any specific items that the cruise line requires.
-Keep these easily accessible because you’ll probably need them when you get to the port.
+When you check in to your cruise, you’ll need to show some items.
+These essential travel documentation items may include your passport or other citizenship documentation, vaccination record (although most no longer require this), QR code for boarding, photo ID, and any specific items that the cruise line requires.
+Keep these easily accessible because you’ll probably need them at the port.

 If you are traveling on the Disney Cruise Line and plan to decorate your stateroom door, you may want to pack your stateroom door decorations in your day bag so you can decorate right away.
 It’s always fun to put those magnets right on the door so you can identify it.